lake-wg/edhoc/draft-ietf-lake-edhoc.md

 0
 ~~~~~~~~~~~~~~~~~~~~~~~

-With SUITES_I = 0, message_1 is constructed, as the CBOR Sequence of the CBOR data items above.
+With SUITES_I = 0, message_1 is constructed as the CBOR Sequence of the CBOR data items above.
 In CBOR diagnostic notation:

 ~~~~~~~~~~~~~~~~~~~~~~~
 message_1 =